konapun/jquery.ctrl-forward.js/README.md

 `/search/dual/first/second`, or whatever the value of `textbox1` and `textbox2` are at the time the submit button is clicked.

 A form is not required when using method "link".
+You can choose the method to use by setting `data-method` to `get`, `post`, or `link` in the tag that specifies the `data-forward` attribute.

 ### Advanced usage
 Any text within the [ and ] tags in the data-forward attribute are executed within the context of jQuery.